syl20bnr/spacemacs-elpa-mirror/melpa/guix-readme.txt

 - to look at, compare and remove profile generations;

+- to look at system services and generations (if you use GuixSD);

 - to do many other things.

 Run "M-x guix-help" to look at the summary of available commands.